SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 ### Our id

-Let's start with the `id`.<br>
+Let's start with the `id`.

 For this we will create a new `NamespacedKey`.
-A NamespacedKey is an identifier that takes in a lower-case id and your Plugin to produce a unique identifier.<br>
+A NamespacedKey is an identifier that takes in a lower-case id and your Plugin to produce a unique identifier.

-You need to come up with a unique id for your item group for this.<br>
+You need to come up with a unique id for your item group for this.

-We will just go with `cool_category` for this.<br>
+We will just go with `cool_category` for this.

 In your `onEnable()` method, create a NamespacedKey like this:

 ```java